ESP-rCommunity/ESP-rSource/src/manual/OS/Cygwin/README_cygwin_before_installer.txt

   cd
   mkdir bin

-Copy the file /usr/esru/link_to into the ned bin folder:
+Copy the file /usr/esru/bin/link_to into your new bin folder:

   cd
   cd bin
-  cp /usr/esru/link_to .
+  cp /usr/esru/bin/link_to .

 Check and if there is a .cshrc or a .profile file in your home folder: